marijazografska/Travel-agency-IS2025/README.md

 The application is built using ASP.NET Core with onion architecture and Entity Framework for database management.

 The program is hosted on Azure Cloud, and can be accessed at the following link: https://travelappintegratedsystems.azurewebsites.net

+The application is part of the subject Integrated Systems and the authors are: Marija Zografska 211111, Luna Delevska 211116, Loren Boshkoski 211084